‘We will get there’: U-11 Unlimited Racing Group slowly climbing unlimited hydroplane ladder

 The Raneys, who own the U-11 J&D’s presented by Reliable Diamond Tool, have made sure their kids have grown up with it as well.

 “This is our summers.
 This is our winters,” said Shannon Raney, who manages the Edmonds-based Unlimited Racing Group team.
-“We do this all year along.
+“We do this all year long.
 And it’s just ingrained into our family.”

 Scott Raney is the crew chief for the team, which qualified fifth Friday on Lake Washington at 147.266 mph.
 Two of their kids work for H1 Unlimited.
 A third does social media for the team.

-And that extends to the crew, many of which have been with Scott, as he worked on other crews, for decades.
+And that extends to the crew, many of whom have been with Scott, as he worked on other crews, for decades.

 Scott and Shannon grew up watching Seafair.
 Shannon’s great grandmother even got a ride in the Slo-Mo-Shun IV with Stan Stayres, who was her neighbor.
 That boat famously won the Gold Cup in 1950, which is how Seafair started in 1951.

 Scott did a bit of driving, but he decided to focus more on the crew side of the sport, something he’s done for 30 years.
-They turned into a family job.
+They turned it into a family job.
 Scott would work as a crew chief, and Shannon would handle the front-office work.

 In 2011, they decided it was time for their own team, and bought equipment from the retiring Ken Muscatel.